TecBrix

 SRE professionals are associated with determining the roadmap of how code is being deployed (continuous deployment), configured, & monitored.
 The role also involves ensuring the durability, reliability, management, risk management, and capacity generation for underdeveloped services.

-SRE teams also decide on the integration of new utilities or features via service-level agreements (SLAs) and set reliability benchmarks as promised to the client in service-level indicators (SLI) as well as service-level objectives (SLO).
+SRE teams also decide on the integration of new utilities or features via service-level agreements (SLAs).
+Set reliability benchmarks as promised to the client in service-level indicators (SLI) as well as service-level objectives (SLO).

 An SLI is intended to showcase the particular aspects of service levels being offered.
 It includes reliability, durability, probability of failure, and system performance.
 Whereas an SLO reflects the targeted value or benchmark for a service under question.
 An SLO for the particular application or software also articulates its reliability concerning the acceptable downtime discussed with all the stakeholders.
 This predefined or prediscussed downtime is known as the error budget.
 An error budget is the maximum tolerable threshold for errors, bugs, or system fragility.